Paternal Family Tree: Byng

 Her Majesty's Train borne by the following twelve unmarried Ladies, viz.

-Assisted by the Captain Francis Edward Seymour.
+Assisted by the Groom of the Robes, Captain Francis Seymour.

 Master of the Horse, The Earl of Albemarle, G.C.H., Mistress of the Robes, The Duchess of Sutherland.